sderosiaux/every-single-day-i-tldr/README.md

 > Note for my past/current/future employer: this is stuff I'm reading mostly off work of course. :see_no_evil:

+# 09-01-2018

+- https://shipilev.net/jvm-anatomy-park/20-fpu-spills/ SSE instructions and xmm registers used as fast storage thanks the UseFPUForSpilling jvm flag (enablde by default): it avoids to use the "slower" L1 cache

 # 08-01-2018

 - http://boristyukin.com/benchmarking-apache-kudu-vs-apache-impala/ According to the author Kudu >> Parquet with Impala with some "minor" catches.
 Not the xp I got (size in kudu was ++, kudu couln't remove deleted data from disk, kudu was sometimes stuck and needed weekly reboot (despite plenty of mem)..)